joaocarmo/pr-labeler/README.md

 ![tests](https://github.com/joaocarmo/pr-labeler/workflows/Tests/badge.svg)

-A GitHub App built with [Probot](https://github.com/probot/probot) that A GitHub bot to label PRs automatically based on title and body against list of defined labels.
+A GitHub App built with [Probot](https://github.com/probot/probot) that enables a GitHub bot to label PRs automatically based on title and body against a list of defined labels.

 ## Config